uniformdev/sitecore-jss-nuxtjs-starterkit/readme.md

 1. Deploy content items.

-- Option 1 (easiest): install the `Uniform SitecoreJSS Demo-items` package from `sitecore\` folder via Installation Wizard.
+- Option 1 (easiest): install [the `Uniform SitecoreJSS Demo-items` package](/sitecore/Uniform%20SitecoreJSS%20Demo-items.0.0.1.zip) from this repo's `sitecore\` folder using Installation Wizard.

 - Option 2: via [Unicorn](https://github.com/SitecoreUnicorn/Unicorn) (first, make sure Unicorn is installed and configured).
   1. copy the contents of the `sitecore\serialization` folder to your Sitecore instance's `App_Data\uniform-jss` folder, so the destination paths look like this: